ldm0/rspleeter/README.md

 ## Getting started

-Attention: If you are using Windows, read the next section first.
+Attention: For Windows, get prebuilt FFmpeg from the release page or manually cross compile FFmpeg is needed.
+If you are using Windows, read the next section first.

 ```bash
 # Install `nasm` and `libmp3lame`.